thephpleague/commonmark/docs/2.0/customization/event-dispatcher.md

 This event is dispatched once all other processing is done.
 This offers extensions the opportunity to inspect and modify the [Abstract Syntax Tree](/2.0/customization/abstract-syntax-tree/) prior to rendering.

+### `League\CommonMark\Event\DocumentRenderedEvent`

+This event is dispatched once the rendering step has been completed, just before the output is returned.
+The final output can be adjusted at this point or additional metadata can be attached to the return object.

 ## Example

 Here's an example of a listener which uses the `DocumentParsedEvent` to add an `external-link` class to external URLs: